GrigLars/UpgradeDeb6to12/README.md

     sudo aptitude search “~o”

-# Recommendations for upgrading from jessie LTS to stretch LTS
+# Recommendations for upgrading from "old old stable" on up.

 That script started to get weird one-off errors between 8 and 9, and that's because the archives don't work for current builds.
 Comment out everything again, and then add these two lines: